sreekants/ceres-hera/README.md

 * Is it possible to automate a farm at $0.1/sqft?

 ## Conclusions
 We are now optimistic that the objectives can be achieved.
-However, we will need to significantly modify our original ar
+However, we will need to significantly modify our original architecture.

 ## Status
 ### Phase 1 - Skunkworks/Technology Evaluation (Aug-Oct 2017)